Ej1seven/Kryptoturf/README.md

   ![The Forum Lab Logo](client/src/images/logo.png "Kryptoturf Logo")

-  <h3 align="center">The Forum Lab is an online community where users can share ideas that can be voted up or down by other members.</h3>
+  <h3 align="center">Kryptoturf is a Web 3.0 blockchain application  is an online community where users can share ideas that can be voted up or down by other members.</h3>

   <p align="center">
     <br />